YolandaCooper2505626/sol./README.md

 Added detailed comments for clarity - v8.5.7
 Fixed typo in documentation - build 199
-Refactored code for better maintainability - update 6
+Refactored code for better maintainability - update 6 Added new feature for better user experience - build 213